rust-lang/prev.rust-lang.org/zh-CN/faq.md

 their new owners).

 <h3><a href="#how-to-interoperate-with-cxx" name="how-to-interoperate-with-cxx">
-How can I interoperate with C++ from Rust, or with Rust from C++?
+如何让 Rust 与 C++ 互操作，反之亦然？
 </a></h3>

 Rust and C++ can interoperate through C. Both Rust and C++ provide a [foreign function interface](https://doc.rust-lang.org/book/ffi.html) for C, and can use that to communicate between each other.
 If writing C bindings is too tedious, you can always use [rust-bindgen](https://github.com/crabtw/rust-bindgen) to help automatically generate workable C bindings.

 <h3><a href="#does-rust-have-cxx-style-constructors" name="does-rust-have-cxx-style-constructors">
-Does Rust have C++-style constructors?
+Rust 有 C++ 风格的构造函数吗？
 </a></h3>

-No. Functions serve the same purpose as constructors without adding language complexity.
+没有。Functions serve the same purpose as constructors without adding language complexity.
 The usual name for the constructor-equivalent function in Rust is `new()`, although this is just a convention rather than a language rule.
 The `new()` function in fact is just like any other function.
 An example of it looks like so:

 ```rust
 struct Foo {